TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-08-how-to-scope-your-php-tool-in-10-steps.md

     **Do you maintain a PHP tool that runs in the command line**?
 Today we'll look at 10 steps on how you can scope it too.

-tweet: "New Post on the 🐘 blog: How to Scope Your PHP Tool in 10 Steps"
 ---

 ## 1. Add php-scoper